Keyboard shortcuts

 Converting types

-All reasonable types can be converted between one another, e.g. we can define a Q
+All reasonable type conversions are possible, e.g. we can define a Q from a Z.

 use qfall_math::{integer::Z, rational::Q};